Education Freedom Tax Credit

 How EFTC Was Created

 The Educational Choice for Children Act was signed into law on July 4, 2025, creating the Education Freedom Tax Credit.
-The program provides up to $10 billion annually in federal tax credits to fund K-12 education scholarships through Scholarship Granting Organizations (SGOs).
+The program provides dollar-for-dollar federal income tax credits to fund K-12 education scholarships through Scholarship Granting Organizations (SGOs).

 How It Works